-n8n is a workflow automation platform that recently became one of the most interesting MCP implementations available — not because it’s another standalone MCP server, but because it turns the entire platform into a bidirectional MCP hub.
-Any n8n workflow can be exposed as an MCP tool that external AI agents (Claude Desktop, Cursor, VS Code, Claude Code) can discover and call.
-Simultaneously, n8n’s own AI agents can consume tools from external MCP servers.
+n8n is a workflow automation platform that has become one of the most comprehensive MCP implementations available — not because it’s another standalone MCP server, but because it covers three distinct MCP roles.
+As of v2.14.0 (April 2026), n8n can now build workflows from natural language prompts through an official instance-level MCP server, expose any workflow as a tool that external AI agents can call, and consume tools from external MCP servers inside n8n’s own AI agents.

 What It Does